roselandroche/gelia_form/README.md

     - No answer
     - Other

-Should the call connect with the customer, the form will save:
+On successful calls, the form will save:
 - Desired product(s)
 - New or used
 - Would the customer like information on financing options